Done101012/Done101012/README.md

 - 👋 Hi, I’m @Done101012
 - 👀 I’m interested in Java and Mobile development
-- 🌱 I’m currently learning Java and wed development
+- 🌱 I’m currently learning Java and web development
 - 💞️ I’m looking to collaborate on any project related to Java ofcourse
 - 📫 How to reach me, well you cant reach me I will reach